 In addition to the persistent fields, you can also access "public static final" fields of any class.
-You can do this as follows with JDOQL you do not do explicit joins.
-You instead use the fields/properties and navigate to the object you want to make use of in your query
+You can do this as follows

 '''

 taxPercent < mydomain.Product.TAX_BAND_A

 '''

 So this will find all products that include a tax percentage less than some "BAND A" level.
 Where you are using "public static final" fields you can either fully-qualify the class name or you can include it in the "imports" section of the query (see later).